fumes/fumes.jekyll/_posts/2013-02-13-snaking-into-milano-china.markdown

 - performance
 license: CC_BY
 thumb: snaking.jpg
+extract: 2013 Snake year celebration parade is being held in Milano Chinatown.
+Clean winter sky, a warm shy sun to celebrate cultural identity with ease.
 ---

 2013 Snake year celebration parade is being held in Milano Chinatown.
 Clean winter sky, a warm shy sun to celebrate cultural identity with ease.

 Lions and Dragons dance, drums and happy colors outfits.
-Youngs and olds parading for a couple of hours outdoor during a sunday and the city.
+Young and old ones parading for a couple of hours outdoor during a Sunday and the city.
 A family thing...

 {% responsive_image path: uploads/2013/02/130210-rokma-photo-1805.jpg %}